KnightOS/knightos.org/gsoc/index.md

 interested in any of these ideas and aren't participating in GSOC, you're still welcome to come chat with us and take something on.

-## Calculator Application
+## Implement Math Support

-What good is a calculator that can't calculate?
+What good is a calculator that can't do calculations?
 KnightOS is good for lots of things, but there still isn't a way to simply do math with it.
+The old "build a calculator" program you did when you were learning isn't like this - you'll be expected to build an expression parser and a GUI from scratch (without a GUI toolkit!).
+Expect a challenging and rewarding project from this.

 **Expected results**

 Some sort of application with which someone could do mathematical calculations for day-to-day calculator use.
+It should parse expression strings and have support for fancier features like hexadecimal literals and higher-level math functions.

 **Knowledge prerequisites**

-You should be prepared to do this in either Assembly or C. Believe it or not, you will probably have an easier time with assembly.
-Deep knowledge of these languages in the context of KnightOS is not required, and you can pick it up easily if you already have a familiarity with low-level programming.
-Familiarity with Unix-like systems is required if you want to get anywhere.
+A healthy knowledge of lower-level concepts is required here, but the actual implementation must be done in C or assembly.

-**Skill level**: Novice to medium
+**Skill level**: Medium

 **Mentor**: [Drew DeVault \<sir@cmpwn.com>](mailto:sir@cmpwn.com)